 Interestingly, my husband and I have been talking about getting a second Peloton bike.
-And even though we’ve owned our original bike since 2016, we’ve been on the fence about whether to get a second Bike or go with the new Bike Plus–also know with the plus sign (+) after the name.
+And even though we’ve owned our original bike since 2016, we’ve been on the fence about whether to get a second Bike or go with the new Bike Plus–also known with the plus sign (+) after the name.

 So the exercise of answering my cousin’s text, with the pros and cons of each, while weighing the cycle versus the bike plus, was good for us to go through, too.
 And I thought it might be helpful for my readers, too.